Secrets are encrypted key-value pairs stored at the project level, with a different value per environment.

 Using secrets

-There are two ways to use your secrets:
+There are three ways to use your secrets:

 Best practices